ejbergdk/loconet-avrda/README.md

 [loconet-avrda-demo](https://github.com/ejbergdk/loconet-avrda-demo) is a small demonstration using this library.
 [loconet-routectrl3](https://github.com/ejbergdk/loconet-routectrl3) is a larger project, that can be used to control train routes.

+Documentation is (finally) being written, and available in the repository [wiki](https://github.com/ejbergdk/loconet-avrda/wiki).
+It isn't done yet, but the description below will be moved to the wiki soon.

 `hal_ln.*` and `ln_def.h` are the main library files you will be needing.
 Include `hal_ln.h` in your main file, and call `hal_ln_init();` once when starting up, before global interrupts are enabled.
 Then call `hal_ln_update();` from your mainloop.
 You can now either use the functions described in `hal_ln.h` directly to send and receive raw Loconet packets, or use the helper functions in `ln_rx.*` and `ln_tx.*` for easier receiving and transmitting of packets.